 The plunging price and ready availability of genetic testing is a key part of that new reality.
 The price to fully sequence all three billion base pairs has been driven down to about $2,000, from the billions spent on the Human Genome Project.
 But the real game-changer has been Anne Wojcicki, the wife of Google billionaire Sergey Brin (the two are now separated), who realized the true value of genetic testing lay in aggregated data that could, in turn, be sold for medical research and development.
 In 2006, she founded 23andMe with her partner, Susan Avery, naming the company after the 23 pairs of chromosomes in a human cell.
 The following year, they began offering $999 genotyping—a process that identifies about 750,000 of the genome’s DNA base pairs.
 By late 2012, the firm was offering $99 tests to its American members, while asking them for consent to share their genetic data, stripped of identifying personal information and lumped in with hundreds of thousands of others’, for the purposes of medical and pharmaceutical research.

 The company has since shared that information with partners ranging from pharmaceutical giant Pfizer and the U.S. National Institutes of Health, to advance research into everything from obesity to Parkinson’s disease.
 (Wojcicki took a special interest in Parkinson’s after 23andMe testing revealed in 2008 that Brin carries a gene mutation linked to the disease.)
-Last week, the firm announced it is launching its own research division to develop drug therapies.
+In 2015, the firm announced it is launching its own research division to develop drug therapies.

 The company’s growth is part of a gold rush occurring at the nexus of big data and Big Pharma, with Silicon Valley players such as Apple developing apps that encourage customers to self-report personal health information in the name of advancing medical research.
 And it’s not as though 23andMe, which is financially backed by Google, keeps its real line of business a secret.
 The firm notifies its members about every new collaboration, while encouraging them to participate in online surveys about their traits, tastes and histories.
 (A recent one asks them to render judgment on the colour of that blue-or-gold dress that went viral on the web.)
 The customers, meanwhile, receive a downloadable file containing their raw DNA data, which they are free to share with doctors or genetic counsellors, along with a report of 110 traits, inherited conditions, drug responses and genetic health risk factors.